VA-Explorer/va_explorer/_sources/training/user_guides.md.txt

 by Facility, the names of individual Interviewers/ Field Workers go away as the information becomes summarized at the Facility level (e.g., John Doe and Jane Roe each collected 20 VAs for Example Clinic so Total VAs now shows Example Clinic – 40 total VAs).
-Changing this grouping is done by toggling the “Group by” dropdown in the top form and clicking “Go”
+Changing this grouping is done by toggling the "Group by" dropdown in the top form and clicking "Go"

 Additionally, it is possible to filter the supervision data in case you’d like to see it for specific facilities or for certain date ranges (How many VAs did John Doe collect last month?).
-To apply a filter, enter in your parameters to the form at the top and click the “Go” button.
+To apply a filter, enter in your parameters to the form at the top and click the "Go" button.

 ### Exporting Data

-Click “Export”, either in the navigation bar, search interface, or the dashboard to navigate to the Export page.
+Click "Export", either in the navigation bar, search interface, or the dashboard to navigate to the Export page.
 When exporting data from VA Explorer for local use:

 1. Either customize the data you would like to export by using the available